shanepass-spec/tab-curriculum-sorter/README.txt

-# Tab Curriculum ZIP Sorter — V10.7
+Tab Curriculum ZIP Sorter V10.9

-V10.7 fixes the V10.6 scan-button failure caused by an unused Mac converter script embedded inside browser JavaScript.
-Replace `public/index.html` first.
+Output is simplified into one READY TO SEND OR UPLOAD folder with separate Adult/Senior leader and learner folders.